Swedish Royal Events in January

 29th of January; Princess Madeleine has made an appearance over in the States.
 With a new romance of the cards, Madeleine attended the 54th International Red Cross Ball at Mar-a-Lago in Palm Beach, Florida.

-31st of January; Princess Victoria handed out the Bertil Hult Prize, which goes to a Swedish elementary school that works admirably to help students with dyslexia.Filed under Swedish Royals
+31st of January; Princess Victoria handed out the Bertil Hult Prize, which goes to a Swedish elementary school that works admirably to help students with dyslexia.Filed under Sweden

-Tagged Ambassador, Awards, Carl XVI Gustaf, Children, Crown Princess Victoria, Education, France, Patronage, Prince Carl Philip, Prince Daniel, Princess Madeleine, Queen Silvia, Red Cross, United States of America.
+Tagged Ambassador, Awards, Carl XVI Gustaf of Sweden, Children, Crown Princess Victoria of Sweden, Education, France, Patronage, Prince Carl Philip of Sweden, Prince Daniel of Sweden, Princess Madeleine of Sweden, Queen Silvia of Sweden, Red Cross, United States of America.